10 Healthy (and Cheap!) Dates to Plan in Philly This Summer

 Eastern State Penitentiary is hosting Summer Twilight, which includes tours of the historic Fairmount cell blocks as the sun goes down.
 The series — which costs $19 to $30 depending on the day — runs Thursday through Sunday starting at 6 p.m. through September 4th, and includes an audio tour.
 Make an entire night of it by staying for snacks and drinks in the on-site beer garden, which features brews from Triple Bottom Brewing Company.

 If you haven’t heard, a new Pixar-themed mini golf is opening at Penn’s Landing, just in time for you and your crush to putt 18 holes inspired by classics like Toy Story, Up, and Monsters, Inc. Open until October 1st, Pixar Putt will be open seven days per week, with off-peak afternoon discounts and adults-only After Dark sessions on Thursdays, Fridays, and Saturdays.
 Tickets range $27-$32 per person, and can be purchased here.

 Explore wooded trails

 A hike through the Wissahickon is more than just a walk in the park.
 There are dozens of trails to explore and most of them trek along the Wissahickon Creek, providing the perfect backdrop for a romantic outdoor date.
-If you’re interested in keeping the date going post-hike, grab lunch at Valley Green Inn, sip some all-natural tea blends at Craft Tea, or learn the ins and outs of building your own garden at FarmerJawn Greenery.
+If you’re interested in keeping the date going post-hike, grab lunch at Valley Green Inn, sip some all-natural tea blends at Craft Tea, or learn the ins and outs of building your own garden with FarmerJawn.

 Additional reporting by Stephanie Haenn and Bailey King.